-According to Souza et al. (2002), the use of Digital Manufacturing is being incorporated in some companies, especially in the aerospace and automotive sector.
-Some companies that already use the Digital Manufacturing are: Boeing, which developed the 777 aircraft in a full digital environment before actually building it; DaimlerChrysler, which produced three vehicles using Digital Manufacturing; and John Deere, which also has used this new environment in the development of its products (Wave, 2002).
-In the national scenario, many companies such as Volkswagen Brasil and ZF do Brasil are already using Digital Manufacturing with the purpose of optimizing processes, reducing development time and investment, improving quality, and managing knowledge.
+Also according to Souza et al. (2002), the use of Digital Manufacturing is being addressed in some companies, especially the aerospace and automotive, and its concept has developed in scope, gaining greater importance and internationally acceptance.
+Some companies that already use the Digital Manufacturing as tool are Boeing, which developed the model 777 in a fully digital before doing so physically, DaimlerChrysler, which produced three vehicles using Digital Manufacturing and John Deere, which also has used this new environment in the development of its products (Wave, 2002).